dmpstats/stochCRM/README.md

   1. Run `packrat::restore()`.
 Wait till the function finishes its job (i.e. install the required packages).
   1. Restart the R session (e.g. press _Ctrl+Shift+F10_).
   1. Open the `global.r` file.
   1. Launch the app - say via the __Run App__ button at the top-right of the code window.

+For subsequent app launches, follow steps 4, 7 & 8.

 ---------------------